 About Me

-I have been a licensed Massachusetts Home Inspector for over 9 years and have completed over two thousand five hundred inspections.
+I have been a licensed Massachusetts Home Inspector for over 11 years and have completed over three housand inspections.
 I carry full insurance as is required.

 The home inspection is not a pass/fail thing.
 It's simply an honest and thorough review of the house on the day.
 Any home in my experience will have some deficiencies.
 It is the responsibility of the home inspector to highlight, analyze and report on them, and then to make any recommendations.
 You should know that any deficiency can be corrected.